-- 1. Turn off the space heater; - Set the protections in the generator protection/excitation panel; - 3.
-In oil-lubricated bearings, check the oil level; - In bearings with forced-lubrication, start the oil circulation system and check the level, flow and oil pressure, ensuring they comply with the data on the nameplate. - If the system has an oil flow detection device, it must be waited until the flow return signal from the oil circulation system of both bearings is received, which makes sure that the oil has reached the bearings; - Start the industrial water cooling system and check the required flow and pressure (generators with airwater heat exchanger); - Switch on the high-pressure oil injection system (if any), keeping it on as informed in the generator technical documentation, until the bearings get the lubrication by self-pumping; - Open the throttle valve bypass of the turbine water supply pipeline for the equalization of the water pressure; - 9.
-Release the generator brake (if any); - 10.
-Activate the turbine: - 11.
-Increase the generator speed up to a value between one third and half the rated speed.
+- 1. Turn off the space heater; - 2.
+Set the protections in the generator protection/excitation panel; - 3.
+In oil-lubricated bearings, check the oil level; - In bearings with forced-lubrication, start the oil circulation system and check the level, flow and oil pressure, ensuring they comply with the data on the nameplate. - If the system has an oil flow detection device, it must be waited until the flow return signal from the oil circulation system of both bearings is received, which makes sure that the oil has reached the bearings; - Open the throttle valve bypass of the turbine water supply pipeline for the equalization of the water pressure; - 7.
+Release the generator brake (if any); - 8.
+Activate the turbine; - Increase the generator speed up to a value between one third and half the rated speed.
 Keep the generator at this speed and write down the temperatures in the bearings at intervals of one minute until they stabilize.
-Any sudden or continuous increase in the bearing temperature indicates lubrication or friction surface abnormality; - 12.
-Monitor the temperature, oil level of the bearings and vibration levels.
-If there is a significant variation of any value, interrupt the generator start process, identify possible causes and make the necessary correction; - 13.
-When the bearing temperatures stabilize at this reduced speed, the generator speed can be gradually increased to its rated value; - 14.
-After these procedures, the generator can be excited:

-- 15. When the generator is at rated speed, switch on the voltage regulator in the manual mode and, using an external voltage source (as recommended in the voltage regulator manual), perform the excitation in steps until the generator reaches the rated voltage; - 16.
-Check the output voltage, the operation of all the instruments and the phase sequence of the generator; - 17.
+Any sudden or continuous increase in the bearing temperature indicates lubrication or friction surface abnormality; - Monitor the temperature, oil level of the bearings and vibration levels.
+If there is a significant variation of any value, interrupt the generator start process, identify possible causes and make the necessary correction; - When the bearing temperatures stabilize at this reduced speed, the generator speed can be gradually increased to its rated value; - 12.
+After these procedures, the generator can be excited; - 13.
+When the generator is at rated speed, switch on the voltage regulator in the manual mode and, using an external voltage source (as recommended in the voltage regulator manual), perform the excitation in steps until the generator reaches the rated voltage; - Check the output voltage, the operation of all the instruments and the phase sequence of the generator; - 15.
 All the control and measurement instruments must be monitored permanently so that occasional changes will be detected immediately and their causes solved before proceeding with the operation.

-After performing the first operation and making sure that the generator is working perfectly, one can proceed with the generator normal operation by connecting it to loads or to the grid.
+After performing the first operation and making sure that the generator is working perfectly, one can proceed with the generator normal operation by connection it to loads or to the network.
 In order to operate the generator in automatic operation mode (normal operation), the generator must be shut down and the excitation PT secondary terminals connected to the power circuit of the electronic voltage regulator.